candlestick-games/snake/README.md

-# snake
+# :snake: Snake: Might and Magic

-Snake: Might and Magic
+Game about snake, dungeon and magic.